frankc60/jStrip/README.md

 ## Chainable Methods

-jStrip allows you to append as many manipulation tools as you like by simply chaining the methods together by a dot delimiter.
+jStrip allows you to append as many manipulation tools as you like by simply chaining the methods together with a dot delimiter.
 For Example:

 ```js
 jStrip4.getData('https://www.timeanddate.com/worldclock/fullscreen.html?n=264').selector("div#rs1").marker("marker2").selector("#i_time").marker("marker3")